ChrisAlbers/fugublog/_posts/2018-10-03-this-is-just-a-test.md

 categories: jekyll update
 ---

 This is the firtst post.
 Cool.
+This could be something.

 Check out my [GitHub][chris-gh].
 I also have a cool [instagram account][chris-ig].